Common UNI1405 Fault Codes

 There are many things to consider when choosing a relay for a project.
 Lifespan, operating environment, mechanical loads, size, and number and type of contacts are all important factors in choosing the right relay.

-Pros and Cons of Electromechanical Relays
+What Are the Pros and Cons of Using Relays?

 While electromechanical relays have a variety of uses, different applications require different automation devices, and electromechanical relays may not always be the best fit.
 To help you determine if an electromechanical relay will work for you, we have highlighted some of the advantages and disadvantages below.